Minimum Training for Maximum Results & Sample Workout

 Improving your performance is the name of the game with this minimalist training program.
 If you’re not improving, then you aren’t challenging your body, and you won’t get the results you should.

-Each week you must do one of two things:
+Each week you must do one of three things:

 1) Use more weight than last week (even if it’s just a single pound)